-A signed Walking within Holbrook permission note at the beginning of the school year will cover all students walking to and from various venues outside of the school grounds.
-It is important that this permission note is returned as soon as possible.
+A signed Walking within Holbrook permission note at the beginning of the school year will cover all students walking to and from various venues outside the school grounds.

-Freedom of Information
+Freedom of information

-The school cannot provide the phone number or address of any student without the authority of the parent.
+The school cannot provide any student's phone number or address without the parent's authority.
 Similarly, student information and records are confidential.
 Such information will not be released without an appropriate court order.

-Privacy and Information Act
+Privacy and Information Act:

-Under the Privacy and Personal Information Protection Act 1998, we are obliged to inform people that the personal information that you provide to the school will be used for general student administration and communication and other matters relating to the education and wellbeing of students.
+Under the Privacy and Personal Information Protection Act 1998, we are obliged to inform people that the personal information you provide to the school will be used for general student administration and communication and other matters relating to students' education and the wellbeing of students.
 While the provision of this information is voluntary, if you do not provide all or any of this information, it may delay or prevent the processing of student information and enrolment.
-All personal information will be stored securely.
+All personal data will be stored securely.
 You may access or correct any personal information by contacting the school.